rachelsales14/Sales_2022_SDM/README.md

-# Sales et al. (in press) Philosophical Transactions of the Royal Society B
+# Sales et al. 2022 Philosophical Transactions of the Royal Society B
 This repository contains the code and data for the manuscript "Potential distributions of pre-Columbian people in Tropical Andean landscapes." by Sales, Rachel, Crystal McMichael, Suzette G.A.
 Flantua, Kimberley Hagemans, Jesse R. Zondervan, Catalina González-Arango, Warren Church, Mark Bush

 This repository contains the code and data used to generate the final ensemble species distribution model (SDM).